Dr Danilo Di Genova, PhD. Detailed CV.

 2018.
 National Academic Qualification as Associate Professor (Italy).

 2016.
 Qualification Maître de conférences (Assistant Professor) in “Structure et évolution de la terre et des autres planets” (France).

 Ongoing.
-Supervisor BSci student Darleen Jana Rau (Clausthal University of Technology, Germany) Forschungspraktikum.
+Supervisor Forschungspraktikum Darleen Jana Rau (Clausthal University of Technology, Germany).

 Ongoing.
 Co-supervisor MSci student Isabel Stanley (Supervisor Dr Richard Brooker, University of Bristol, UK).

 2017.
 Supervisor Erasmus+ student Alberto Caracciolo (Università di Pisa, Italy).

 2015.
 Co-supervisor BSci student Laura Höltgen (LMU, Germany).

 2015.
 Co-supervisor Alessandro Pisello (Università di Perugia, Italy).